Signs of the Last Days: Arrogance

 "But when the Son of Man comes in His glory, and all the angels with Him, then He will sit on His glorious throne.
 32 "All the nations will be gathered before Him; and He will separate them from one another, as the shepherd separates the sheep from the goats; 33 and He will put the sheep on His right, and the goats on the left.
 Matthew 25:31-33 (NASB)

 God has not given us all the details of how it will be at the end, only what we need to know.
-Hardly anyone figured out how Jesus would arrive on planet earth the first time.
-Why should we expect that we will succeed the second time?
+Hardly anyone figured out how Jesus would arrive on the earth the first time.
+Why should we expect that we will figure everything out ahead of time the second go around?

 As we await his sure return, let us hold on to our ideas of what will be with an open mind and heart, realizing that we may need to adjust our thinking as we watch events unfold.